 Of the EFH areas designated by the SAFMC, the Southern Palm Beach Island Comprehensive Shoreline Stabilization Project Area (R-129-210 to R-138+551) encompasses only marine areas, specifically nearshore coral/live hardbottom, water column, and unconsolidated (soft) bottom.
-The following sections address the EFH in and near the Project Area; however, Appendix F provides the full EFH Assessment.
-This EFH assessment includes analysis of potential direct and indirect impacts to EFH and managed species from sand placement and groin construction; this assessment discusses but does not include a detailed effects analysis of dredging offshore borrow areas or the activities associated with stockpiling the dredged material since EFH consultation has occurred separately for these activities under the permitting processes for the Phipps and/or Mid-Town projects.
-Similarly, this consultation will occur for any future Phipps and Mid-Town projects.
+The following sections address the EFH in and near the Project Area.
+This EFH assessment includes analysis of potential direct and indirect impacts to EFH and managed species from sand placement and groin construction; this assessment does not include the effects associated with dredging offshore borrow areas or the activities associated with stockpiling the dredged material since EFH consultation will occur separately for these activities under the permitting processes for the Phipps and/or Mid-Town projects.